 In the high-grade pattern, DCIS cells tend to grow more quickly and the cells look much different from healthy breast cells.
-High-grade DCIS is indicative of cancer cells which are growing rapidly,and has the highest risk of becoming invasive breast cancer within the first five years following DCIS diagnosis.
-High-grade DCIS also poses a significantly increased risk for the cancer to return, and likely within the first five years.
+High-grade DCIS is indicative of cancer cells which are growing rapidly and has the highest risk of progressing to invasive cancer within the first five years following DCIS diagnosis.
+High-grade DCIS also poses a significantly increased risk for the cancer to return which is likely within the first five years.

 In the image below the malignant cells have once again completely filled the duct, but they also show a significant variation in the size and shape of their nuclei.
 This tends to suggest a more malignant carcinoma, likely diagnosed as grade III or ‘high‘.
 Also present in the duct are evidence of dead cancer cells (necrosis), and ‘casting‘ microcalcifications.
 However the casting-like microcalcifications are not necessarily a malignant indicator.

-DCIS grading based on cell growth patterns: Cribriform, Solid, Papillary.
+DCIS grading based on breast cancer cell growth patterns: Cribriform, Solid, Papillary.

 Cribiform Growth pattern